discarbon/.github/profile/README.md

 A set of tools to facilitate carbon emission offsets for crypto natives.

+More info about the goals and roadmap can be found in the [pitch deck]{https://discarbon.github.io/pitch-deck-2206/}

 <!--

 **Here are some ideas to get you started:**